wclr/yalc/README.md

 - Run `yalc update my-package` to update the latest version from store.
 - Run `yalc update` to update all the packages found in `yalc.lock`.
-- `preyalc` and `postyalc` scripts will be executed in target package on add/update operations which are performed while `push`
+- `preyalc` and `postyalc` scripts will be executed in the target package on add/update operations which are performed while `push`
-- if need to perform pre/post `scripts` on update of particular package use `(pre|post)yalc.package-name` name for script in your `package.json`.
+- if need to perform pre/post `scripts` on an update of particular package use `(pre|post)yalc.package-name` name for the script in your `package.json`.
-- update `--update` (`--upgrade`, `--up`) to run package managers's update command for packages.
+- update `--update` (`--upgrade`, `--up`) to run package managers' update command for packages.

 ### Remove

 - Run `yalc remove my-package`, it will remove package info from `package.json` and `yalc.lock`
-- Run `yalc remove --all` to remove all packages from project.
+- Run `yalc remove --all` to remove all packages from the project.

 ### Installations